How to enjoy two days in magnificent Montreal

 Best Weekend in Montreal

 You’re in Montréal, home to two renowned culinary sensations.
 Try one of them for a caloric and classic lunch.
-Sample one of 30+ kinds of poutine at family-run La Banquise.
-Or eat a legendary smoked meat sandwich at Schwartz’s, the oldest deli in Canada.
+Sample one of 30+ kinds of poutine at family-run La Banquise, operating since 1968.
+Or wrap your mouth around (if you can) a legendary smoked meat sandwich at Schwartz’s, the oldest deli in Canada.

 Complete your urban escape with a relaxing afternoon at Bota-Bota, spa-sur-l’eau.
 This luxurious spa is fashioned from an old ferryboat, and is docked in the Old Port.
-It’s chicly designed with modern and minimalist décor.
-The hydrotherapy water circuit rejuvenates and detoxifies the body.
-The circuit includes outdoor hot and cold plunge pools, Scandinavian saunas, steam rooms and silent rest areas.
-You should repeat the hot, cold and relaxation sequences 3-4 times, for maximum health benefits.
-Trust me, it’s pure bliss.
+The hydrotherapy water circuit rejuvenates and detoxifies the body with outdoor hot and cold plunge pools, Scandinavian saunas, steam rooms and silent rest areas.
+The hot, cold and relaxation sequences are to be repeated 3-4 times, for maximum health benefits.
+It’s pure bliss.

 Best Weekend in Montreal